Lou Diamond Phillips: 2000s

 Phillips later had a minor role in the TV sitcom George Lopez (2002–2004) as George Lopez's half-brother.
 He also played a role in the first season of the TV series 24 as secret government agent Mark DeSalvo, opposite former Young Guns star Kiefer Sutherland.

-In 2003, he starred in a cameo role with Harrison Ford and Josh Hartnett in an action-comedy film Hollywood Homicide.
+In 2003, he starred in a cameo role with Harrison Ford and Josh Hartnett in the action-comedy film Hollywood Homicide.

 Phillips played the recurring role of FBI agent Ian Edgerton in the television series Numbers.
 Edgerton is an FBI tracker and sniper who works as an instructor at Quantico FBI Academy when he is not working a case in the field.
 Phillips won the second season of the NBC reality series, I'm a Celebrity...Get Me Out of Here!, over pro wrestler Torrie Wilson.

 On September 11, 2007, Phillips joined the touring troupe for Lerner and Loewe's Camelot in the role of King Arthur.

 Phillips had a recurring role as Colonel Telford in the Stargate Universe television series during its two-season run on the Syfy channel 2009–2011.
 He played the would-be commander of the Destiny expedition, who is left behind when an accident launches an unsuspecting crew into deep space.
 The commander works from Earth to bring the crew home, often coming into conflict with the shipborne command characters.